kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 r designates the ground object.

-A red hand appears on the object.
+A new red hand appears on the object.

 The object is viewed as expiring.

 No new object is created.

-The red hand disappears, but the ground bubble, object, and wire persist.
+The new red hand disappears, but the ground bubble, object, and hand + wire with seal marker persist.

 --------------------------------------------------------------------------------
 Example 6 — Using a reference as an expression